microsoft/vscode-docs/docs/remote/tunnels.md

 This command downloads and starts the VS Code Server on this machine and then creates a tunnel to it.

 3. This CLI will output a vscode.dev URL tied to this remote machine, such as `https://vscode.dev/tunnel/<machine_name>/<folder_name>`.
-You can open this URL on a machine of your choosing
+You can open this URL on a client of your choosing

-4. If opening a vscode.dev URL for the first time on this machine, you'll be prompted to log into your GitHub account at a `https://github.com/login/oauth/authorize...` URL.
+4. If opening a vscode.dev URL for the first time on this client, you'll be prompted to log into your GitHub account at a `https://github.com/login/oauth/authorize...` URL.
 This authenticates you to the tunneling service to ensure you have access to the right set of remote machines.

 ### VS Code UI